chimeraApprepo/Chimera_App/plan.md

 **Mitigation**:
 - Set up a "Low Balance Alert" on Discord that pings the team if the Facilitator wallet drops below 0.05 BNB.

+### Risk: ChainGPT SDK issues or API rate limits

+**Mitigation**:
+- Implement caching for repeated queries (use Redis or in-memory cache)
+- Set up fallback responses for common questions
+- Monitor API usage and implement client-side rate limiting
+- Have backup API keys ready

 ---

-## 5. Coding Standards for the Team
+## 8. Coding Standards for the Team

 - **Strict Types**: No `any` in TypeScript.
 Define interfaces for everything.
 - **Environment Variables**: Never commit private keys.
 Use `.env` files.